shaisachs/the-check/README.md

 ## 3.

-Mathi arrived at his desk with the calm resignation of a man who knows exactly what the day portends.
+Mathi arrived at his desk with the calm resignation of a man who knows exactly what the day would bring.
 He set down his bag, opened his terminal, and began reading through a half-written onboarding document he could have sworn he’d finished yesterday.
 The system had reassigned him as the “documentation lead” for something called the Branch Ledger Integration Initiative, which he’d never heard of, and which bore no relation to the biodiversity project he’d been working on last week.

 He clicked through the project’s page.
 Three names appeared under “Team Members”: his own, someone named J. Patel, and someone named Weatherford (temp).
 Weatherford had no first name and no profile picture, which was a bad sign.
 Temporary assignments tended to vanish mid-sentence.

 A minute later the names blinked, refreshed, and rearranged themselves.

 Suddenly he was part of a two-person emergency analysis team on a completely different project - Hyperlocal Routing Optimization, Pilot Region 7.
 A project tagged ARCHIVED.
-His teammate was listed as McSomething—the system truncated the rest.
+His teammate was listed as McSomething - the system truncated the rest.

 The absurdity wasn’t even the project.
-It was that the system had paired him with a delivery fleet specialist to do geo-statistical forecasting, which was neither of their fields.
+It was that the system had paired him with a delivery fleet specialist to do geo-statistical forecasting, which was a discipline he never knew existed.

 Someone walked behind him and muttered, “Oh, come on.”